FROM HEARTBREAK TO HOPE AND HEALING

 Rich lost his cat, Bear, in August 2024.
 He says the loss was the hardest thing he’s ever gone through.

 “I felt lost and alone, and no one around me truly understood the depth of my grief.
-Finding the Pet Loss Support Group was a lifesaver.
 From the first meeting, I felt supported by people who truly understood what I was going through.

 It’s been incredibly helpful dealing with my emotions, and the group has been a source of comfort, encouragement, and even laughter.
 I still attend regularly, and it’s been amazing to feel part of a community that truly cares.
 If you’re struggling, I highly recommend the Pet Loss Support Group, it’s been a lifeline for me."